 In this instance, you should look to give an extra couple of weeks, 12-16 or(3-4) months before the wedding.

 The same timeframes apply to all of your guests; both those that are invited to the ceremony (and the full day) and those that are invited to the wedding reception only.

-Beyond just the basics involving when and where the wedding is to take place, it is also good practice to include directions and a map of the venue, local accommodation recommendations, plus-one rules, dress-code, and your RSVP cards.
+Beyond just the basics involving when and where the wedding is to take place, it is also good practice to include directions and a map of the venue, local accommodation recommendations (like nearby hotels), plus-one rules, dress code, and your RSVP cards.

 How Far In Advance Should I Order Wedding Invitations?

 It is generally advised to order your wedding invitations at least 6-8 months before your wedding day, or 4 months before you are planning to send them out to your guests.
 This will give you sufficient time to check them over, assemble them, address them and get them all sent out.